smileyface12349/wedding-website/README.md

 Code in C#, with everything rendered on the server.
 Every button press triggers an HTTP request to re-render the component server-side.

-- Advantages: Fast, Secure, Easy.
+- Advantages: Fast, Secure, Code maintainability, Easy to enable.
 - Disadvantages: Requires connection, connection can be unstable.
 - Best for: Usages where a stable internet connection is likely or buttons that trigger privileged requests that would need to go to the server anyway.
 - How to enable: Write `@rendermode InteractiveServer` at the top of the file.